theRealAph/ScopeLocals/README.md

 These parameters will be accessible within the extent of a binding operation.

-An extent local acquires (we say: _is bound to_) a value on entry to an extent.
+An extent local variable is bound to a value at the start of a "scope" (i.e. the `run()` or `call()` method that binds it; more below) and its previous value (or none) is always restored at the end of that scope.

  When that extent terminates, the extent local is unbound.
 In the simple case this leaves the extent local unassociated with any value.
 In the case of a nested extent local binding (see below) it restores the previous binding.

 If an attempt is made to invoke `get()` on an extent local variable which is not boud, an exception will be thrown.
 In the example above, if a client attempts to call `connectDatabase()` directly, without being invoked via `processRequest()`, `USER_CREDENTIALS` will not be bound to a value, and the attempt wil fail.